How to Generate Subtitles with Accurate Timestamps

 FormatExtensionBest Use Case

-SubRip.srtMost universal - works on YouTube, Vimeo, VLC, most video platforms
+SubRip.srtMost universal, works on YouTube, Vimeo, VLC, most platforms

-For most users, SRT is the best format because it works everywhere and is simple to edit in any text editor.
+For most users, SRT.
+Works everywhere, easy to edit in any text editor.

 How to Edit Subtitle Timestamps Manually (If Needed)

-Even with high-accuracy AI tools, you may occasionally need to adjust timestamps manually, especially if:
+Even with high-accuracy AI, you may need to nudge timestamps when:

-• The audio has long pauses or background noise
+• Audio has long pauses or background noise

-• The speaker has a strong accent or speaks very quickly
+• The speaker has a heavy accent or talks fast

-• The video includes music, sound effects, or overlapping dialogue
+• The video has music, sound effects, or overlapping dialogue

 Editing SRT Files